 UPDATED 6 Oct 2019: We’re still making this soup six years later!
 I play crouton master and F usually makes the soup.
 He’s taken to using the pressure cooker to speed up the process – I’ve updated the steps below.
 And we’ve discovered that it really matters what kind of potatoes you use: go for less starchy ones that break down easily so your soup turns out silky but not slimy.
 This recipe easily scales up or down and we don’t usually measure the soup ingredients very closely.
 I would, however, recommend doubling the crouton recipe, as you may find them highly addicting!

 Original post, Feb 2013: Winter is a good time for soups, no matter how cold it actually is where you live.
 It’s certainly damp and gray enough here in London to make a nice warm soup hit the spot.
 F sent me the recipe for this soup last week, so I suggested we make it on the weekend.
 Make it we did, roughly doubling the recipe because we had lots of broccoli and no time to cook again until Wednesday.
 The soup turned out well, though F thought it was a bit starchy and suggested roughly mashing the potatoes next time before blending them.
 Or we could just use one less potato.
 That said, it’s a silky-smooth soup with great flavor from the broccoli and mustard.
 Don’t skip the croutons — they totally make the dish!

 Broccoli Cheddar Soup with MustardCroutons (adapted from this recipe)

-~3 cups (6oz) of whole wheat baguette, cut into chunks
+~3 cups (6oz) of white or whole wheat baguette, cut into chunks

 2 tbsp salted butter, melted